Start page

 Germ 120 56 59 41 61 56 33 34 33 21 26 17

-Localization of habitats of the speakers of the Nostratic languages can help the study of cultural relations of the population of Eastern Europe during the Chalcolithic and Bronze Age.
-This topic concisely outlined in Section The Language and Cultural Contacts of the Population in Eastern Europe and can be developed further.
+Localization of habitats of the speakers of the Nostratic languages can help the study of cultural relations of the population of Eastern Europe during the Chalcolithic and Bronze Ages.
+This topic is concisely outlined in Section The Language and Cultural Contacts of the Population in Eastern Europe and can be developed further.

 Finno-Ugric place names on ethno-producing areas and migration routes of Finno-Ugric peoples.

 There are on the map names of Bulgarian origin marked by yellow squares, left by creators of Fatyanovo culture, who came from the banks of the Dnieper along the Desna River and upper Oka River.
-The placement of names shows that the aliens did not mix with the local population for a long time and obviously forced them to migrate in search of new places of settlement.
+The placement of names shows that the aliens did not mix with the local population for a long time and forced them to migrate in search of new places of settlement.

 Prehistoric Finno-Ugric place names are considered more detailed separately (see Section Finno-Ugric Place Names of Ancient Times.)